 Intended to be a competitor to the Chevy Impala, the Galaxie was introduced in 1958 for the 1959 model year.
 Going into the 1960’s, the Galaxie was Ford’s full-size model range competing with GM’s Chevy Impala and Pontiac Bonneville.
 The Galaxie was another standard choice for police fleets and drivers seeking robust, but family-friendly models, but beneath the hood, the Galaxie proved itself capable of matching power ratings with its GM counterparts.
 Following the 1962 reshuffle that saw the Fairlane redesigned as a smaller, lightweight mid-size car, the full-size Galaxie featured straight-six or V-8 engines for all three trim levels.
 Ford’s Y-Block V-8 would stay in-use until 1964, while the newer FE Series V-8s were used until the Galaxie’s discontinuation in 1974.

-Lee Iacocca went to Henry Ford II and convinced him that if Ford wanted to stay competitive, the company needed to get in the racing game and win.
-The result was the Total Performance initiative that created the Ford muscle cars we know and love today.
+After the 1950’s, Ford started to transition into high performance vehicles that could keep up with Chevy, Dodge, and Chrysler on the racetrack.
+The Total Performance initiative was put in place by the Ford Motor Company and created the muscle cars that we know and love today.
 Performance became a priority as the path forward for the company shifted to winning trophies and proving that Ford could deliver vehicles with the big horsepower the public was clamoring for.

 The First Generation Mustang (1964-1973)